TriplyDB/Documentation/docs/triply-client-js/index.md

 console.log(await client.getOrganization("acme"));
 ```

-See section [`Organization`](#organization) for an overview of the methods that
+See section [`Organization`](#organization) for an overview of the
-can be used with organization objects.
+methods that can be used with organization objects.

 #### Client.getUser()

-Returns the user associated with the current Triply Token.
+Returns the user associated with the current API token.

-The following example code returns the user associated with the current Triply
+The following example code returns the user associated with the
-Token:
+current API token:

 ```typescript
 console.log(await client.getUser());
 ```

-See section [`User`](#user) for an overview of the methods that can be used with
+See section [`User`](#user) for an overview of the methods that can be
-user objects.
+used with user objects.

 #### Client.getUser(userName: string)